 JURY RESULTS – Jury results will be emailed to each entrant on January 20, 2019.
 Look for an email from ALERT@ENTRYTHINGY.com with a subject line of ART ON THE SQUARE RESULTS.

 All jury scores are confidential and will not be available on EntryThingy or through Art on the Square.
 Very limited administrative assistance makes it impossible to provide feedback or discuss individual entries or jury scores.

-ARTIST AGREEMENT – By submitting an application to Art on the Square, it is understood that all rules and information have been read and that the artist agrees to abide by these and warrants that the works submitted for jurying were produced solely by the artist or in collaboration with a named co-artist.
-Any violation of these rules shall be cause for denial of the application and forfeiture of any jury fees.
+ARTIST AGREEMENT – By submitting an application to Art on the Square, it is understood that all information and rules have been read and that the applying artist agrees to abide by these rules.
+In addition, by such submission the artist warrants that the works submitted for jurying were produced solely by the artist or in collaboration with any named co-artist.
+The applicant also accepts and acknowledges that Art on the Square has the right to make the final interpretation of any of these rules and understands that any violation of these rules can be a cause for denial of the application and forfeiture of any jury fees.

 QUESTIONS?
 For help with EntryThingy, go to entrythingy.com for an informative video or contact firstname.lastname@example.org for assistance.
 For general Art on the Square questions, only emails to email@example.com will get a response.

 Purchase Art Cash